-The Registrant's Amended and Restated Articles of Incorporation (the "Restated Articles") include a provision that eliminates the personal liability of its directors to the Registrant and its shareholders for monetary damages for breach of the directors' fiduciary duties to the maximum extent permitted under California law.
-This limitation has no effect on a director's liability (i) for acts or omissions that involve intentional misconduct or a knowing and culpable violation of law, (ii) for acts or omissions that a director believes to be contrary to the best interests of the Registrant or its shareholders or that involve the absence of good faith on the part of the director's duty to the Registrant or its shareholders in circumstances in which the director was aware, or should have been aware, in the ordinary course of performing a director's duties, of a risk of a serious injury to the Registrant or its shareholders, (vi) under Section 310 of the California Corporations Code (the "California code") (concerning contracts or transactions between the Registrant and a director) or (vii) under Section 316 of the California Code (concerning directors' liability for improper dividends, loans and guarantees).
+The Registrant's Amended and Restated Articles of Incorporation "Restated Articles") include a provision that eliminates the personal liability of its directors to the Registrant and its shareholders for monetary damages for breach of the directors' fiduciary duties to the maximum permitted under California law.
+This limitation has no effect on a director's liability (i) for acts or omissions that involve intentional misconduct or a knowing and culpable violation of law, (ii) for acts or omissions that a director believes to be contrary to the best interests of the Registrant or its shareholders or that involve the absence of good faith on the part of the director, (iii) for any transaction from which a director derived an improper personal benefit, (iv) for acts or omissions that show a reckless disregard for the director's duty to the Registrant or its shareholders in circumstances in which the director was aware, or should have been aware, in the ordinary course of performing a director's duties, of a risk of a serious injury to the Registrant or its shareholders, (v) for acts or omissions that constitute an unexcused pattern of inattention that amounts to an abdication of the director's duty to the Registrant or its shareholders, (vi) under Section 310 of the California Corporations Code (the "California Code") (concerning contracts or transactions between the Registrant and a director) or (vii) under Section 316 of the California Code (concerning directors' liability for improper dividends, loans and guarantees).
 The provision does not extend to acts or omissions of a director in his capacity as an officer.
-Further, the provision has no effect on claims arising under federal or state securities laws and will not affect the availability of injunctions and other equitable remedies available to the Registrant or its shareholders.
+Further, the provision has no effect on claims arising under federal or state securities laws and will not affect the availability of injunctions and other equitable remedies available to the Registrant's shareholders for any violation of a director's fiduciary duty to the Registrant or its shareholders.

 The Restated Articles also include an authorization for the Registrant to indemnify its agents (as defined in Section 317 of the California Code), through bylaws provisions, by agreement or otherwise, to the fullest extent permitted by law.
 Pursuant to this latter provision, the Registrant's Bylaws provide for indemnification of the Registrant's directors, officers and employees.
 Indemnification may only be authorized by a majority of Registrant's directors or shareholders or by order of a court, unless the agent has been successful on the merits.
-In addition, the Registrant's policy is to enter into indemnification agreements provide that directors and officers will be indemnified and held harmless to the fullest extent permitted by law.
+In addition, the Registrant's policy is to enter into indemnification agreements with each of its officers and directors.
+These indemnified and held harmless to the fullest extent permitted by law.
 These agreements, together with the Restated Articles, may require the Registrant, among other things, to indemnify such directors, officers and employees against certain liabilities that may arise by reason of their status or service as directors or officers (other than liabilities resulting from willful misconduct of a culpable nature), to advance expenses to them as they are incurred, provided that they undertake to repay the amount advanced if it is ultimately determined by a court that they are not entitled to indemnification, and to obtain directors' and officers' insurance if available on reasonable terms.